See COVID-19 (novel coronavirus) Updates and Resources

 Special Collections is where you can find distinctive and unique resources for study and research.
 Within the many collections housed in Special Collections, you can find rare books, maps, and manuscripts as well as photographs, ephemera, posters, college archives, and more.
 You will also find collections available for research, teaching, and study at the Asian Library and the Ella Strong Denison Library at Scripps College.

-Students come to Special Collections on class field trips to examine and use primary sources for their course assignments and research projects.
+Students come to Special Collections with their class to examine and use primary sources for their course assignments and research projects.
 Many also explore its numerous resources on their own or decide to use the unique resources found in Special Collections for their theses or dissertations.
 They can also view and engage with our rotating exhibitions, on view in the North Lobby of the library, and attend related exhibition programming, or browse our digital collections.
 Students interested in furthering their engagement with rare books and archives are welcome to apply for work in Special Collections or apply for a Center for Engagement with Primary Sources (CCEPS) Fellowship.